-You don’t necessarily have to have experience to go down a mine but it sure helps.
+You don’t necessarily have to have experience to go down a mine, but it sure helps.

 Deep lead mining is a skilled occupation and not one of the most attractive to men.
 I wonder how many other families came overseas after being recruited from the Scottish mining industry.